gosharplite/workshop/http-server/hs6.md

 Session Affinity:	None
 No events.
 ```
 - In the above service description, NodePort is `30010`.
 Since our worker host ip is `10.128.3.14`, this http server can be reached at `10.128.3.14:30010`.
-Your should have a different NodePort, since it is auto assigned by Kubernetes.
+You should have a different NodePort, since it is auto assigned by Kubernetes.
   - $ curl 10.128.3.14:30010
 ```
 quack